mruffini/SpectralMethod/README.md

 A script to generate synthetic texts using the module "RandomGenerator" and learn the hidden model parameters using the module "SpectralMethod".

-### TestExp61.py

-A script to reproduce Experiments in Sections 6.1 of the paper

-### TestExp621.py
+### TestExp51.py

-A script to reproduce Experiments in Sections 6.2.1 of the paper
+A script to reproduce Experiments in Sections 5.1 of the paper

-### TestExp622.py
+### TestExp52.py

-A script to reproduce Experiments in Sections 6.2.2 of the paper
+A script to reproduce Experiments in Sections 5.2 of the paper